celinaholbaekk-svg/Fake-Group-Project/README.md

 and then the dataset fakenews and LIAR will be applied to the advanced model using SVM and TF-IDF features, and we will evalute the F1 score from the datasets.

 #installation instructions
-pip install pandas, nltk, numpy, matplotlib, pandarallel
+pip install pandas, nltk, numpy, matplotlib, pandarallel, pyarrow, jupyter, Vs code

 #Usage
 You should run the project in the followung order